-S. Craig Watkins, professor in the School of Journalism and Media, as well as a researcher and designer in diverse media technologies, joins other University of Texas at Austin faculty for a timely conversation on Wednesday, Sept.
-22. "The Future of Work: It's a Brave New World" will explore how organizations can forge new paths.
+S. Craig Watkins, professor in the School of Journalism and Media, as well as a researcher and designer in diverse media technologies, joined other University of Texas at Austin faculty for a timely conversation on Wednesday, Sept.
+22. "The Future of Work: It's a Brave New World" explored how organizations can forge new paths.

-Watkins, along with experts from the McCombs School of Business and LBJ School of Public Affairs, will discuss their research and projections for managing key work issues and challenges, such as:
+Watkins, along with experts from the McCombs School of Business and LBJ School of Public Affairs, discussed their research and projections for managing key work issues and challenges, such as:

 - What is the future of the corporate office?

 - How will flexible work shape our cities and the real estate market?